The Burlington Writers Workshop (BWW) is run by a volunteer board of directors.

 During the pandemic, she kept herself centered through the practice of Wild Writing.
 It allowed her space to process and heal.
 She is a certified Wild Writing teacher and hosts classes at BWW.
 To find out more about the therapeutic benefits of Wild Writing, you may email her at firstname.lastname@example.org or go to her website www.janetmckeehanmedina.com.

 Katie Lazarus, Co-chair

-… is a writer, editor, artist, journalist, and copywriter with poems published in Bloodroot Literary Magazine, The Decadent Review, Meow Meow Pow Pow Literary Magazine, Cold Lake Anthology, and Zig Zag Lit Mag.
-She received her MFA in poetry at Bennington College and before that, attended University of Vermont where she majored in English.
-She currently serves BWW as co-chair on the board, co-writer of the newsletter The Latest Word, article writer for the website, and grant writer.
+… is a writer, editor, artist, journalist and copywriter with poems published in Bloodroot Literary Magazine, The Decadent Review, Meow Meow Pow Pow Literary Magazine, Cold Lake Anthology, and Zig Zag Lit Mag.
+She received a MFA in poetry at Bennington College and before that, attended University of Vermont where she majored in English.
+She currently serves BWW as co-chair on the board and writer for the website.

 Dick Matheson, Treasurer

 …survived a one-room schoolhouse with four grades to one teacher; a childhood with an unheated bedroom in an uninsulated, all woodstove farmhouse; UVM; Vietnam; a Masters in Management earned nights and weekends while an Air Force officer getting deployed around Germany in a mobile radar unit; active, committed fatherhood; and starting and running his own retail furniture and design business for a third of a century.
 He is a lifelong writer, the author of several fiction books, poetry collections, and a portfolio of songs, none of which has he ever submitted for publishing . . . yet, as he continues to learn to write while wearing a variety of hats at BWW.